Learn how to design, operationalize, and measure a unified customer engagement strategy that delivers retention, revenue, and competitive advantage.

 Customer engagement strategies are plans that businesses use to build meaningful, ongoing relationships with their customers across all touchpoints.

-These strategies focus on creating value beyond transactions through personalized interactions, proactive support, and consistent communication.
+These strategies focus on creating connection beyond transactions through personalized interactions, consistent communication, and support that meets customers where they are.

 Why have a customer engagement strategy?